1st Year

 Learning to Talk

-Your baby may be getting ready to say his first word soon!
-Your baby may make a sound such as “ba” that he uses for many different things.
+Your baby may be getting ready to say their first word soon!
+They may make a sound such as “ba” that they use for many different things.
 These sounds indicate that talking isn’t far away.
 When your baby is between 9 and 12 months of age, don’t be surprised to find a real word or two mixed in with the babbling.

 Use hand motions and actions to help your baby understand what you mean; point to different objects.
 Say the word as you point.
-Point to show which direction you want him to go.
+Point to show which direction you want them to go.

 Make Sure Your Baby Has Safe Playthings

-As your infant begins to put things into his mouth, be sure that he has safe things to play with.
+As your infant begins to put things into their mouth, be sure that they have safe things to play with.

 Safe playthings:

-• Are light enough so they won’t cause harm if your baby drops them on himself
+- Are light enough so they won’t cause harm if your baby drops them on themself

 Begin now to inspect your child’s toys to make sure they are safe.
 Even at this young age, children can have serious accidents with toys.
 Infants can partially swallow rattles while sucking on them or by falling on them when rolling over.
 The rattles can get jammed into the throat, causing the child to choke.